Helping Injury Victims Secure a Fair Settlement in Craven, Pamlico, and Carteret Counties

 It may be a fact of life that accidents happen, but that doesn’t mean we have to sit idly by when those accidents occur because another person or organization was negligent.
 An injury lawsuit is the means to secure a fair settlement that will cover all the expenses that come about because of the injury.
 And Chesnutt & Clemmons is the firm with the aggressiveness, reliability, and track record to fight for that settlement in cases including wrongful death and workers' compensation.

-Our New Bern injury lawyers serve clients throughout Craven County and into Pamlico County, Carteret County, including Havelock.
+Our New Bern personal injury lawyers serve clients throughout Craven County and into Pamlico County, Carteret County, including Havelock.
 We work with both English and Spanish-speaking communities.

 Have you been injured due to someone else`s negligence?
-Call Chesnutt & Clemmons today at (252) 300-0133 or reach out online to set up a free consultation with our injury attorneys in New Bern.
+Call Chesnutt & Clemmons today at (252) 300-0133 or reach out online to set up a free consultation with our personal injury attorneys in New Bern.
 Payment plans are available.

 Even if the fault for an accident seems clear-cut, it still takes a meticulous step-by-step process to prove that fault in court and establish what the full scope of financial damages are.
 There are four elements required to prove negligence in a North Carolina injury case…